 Our last day was spent hiking Kings Canyon, which is located about 3 hours from Uluru in Watarrka National Park.
 The area is home to a massive gorge with red sandstone walls towering over 100 meters high.
 At the top is a plateau of rocky formations and domes.
 Hiking through Kings Canyon offers stunning views of gorgeous and unique formations that reminded me of the Grand Canyon in the United States.
 From there we said goodbye to the Australian Outback and headed back to Alice Springs and ended the night celebrating our adventure.

 Looking back at my trip to the Australian Outback – my trip as a solo traveler – it changed how I travel forever.
-As a 21-year-old college student, the choice to follow my dream instead of being a follower taught me how amazing it can be a solo traveler.
+As a 21-year-old college student, the choice to follow my dream instead of being a follower taught me how amazing it can be a solo traveler and how traveling is good for your health.
 Although I was nervous that I’d feel lonely, I never felt alone.
 Traveling solo took me out of my comfort zone and forced me to connect with people from all over the world who inspired me to form friendships with people from different cultures and backgrounds.

 To this day, I can distinctly remember our first lunch on the tour.
 I heard people conversing in so many different languages, but everyone still managed to find a way to communicate and work together as one team.
 It was amazing how all of these strangers quickly became friends through our common passion.